ICE investigators used a private utility database covering millions to pursue immigration violations

 ICE has not shared how often it has used utility records to track people, saying such details should be confidential because they outline protected investigative techniques.

-But an immigration-case investigator appeared to note the access last June in an email to Georgia Department of Driver Services officials, which was revealed as part of a Freedom of Information Act request by Georgetown Law’s Center on Privacy & Technology and reviewed by The Post.
-In the heavily redacted email, the officer said they are pursuing a “straight-up Pleasure Visitor” accused of overstaying their visa, and that a search of unspecified utility records had showed that the target had “recently departed” from an address.
+But an immigration-case investigator appeared to note the access last June in an email to officials at the Georgia Department of Driver Services.
+The email was revealed as part of a Freedom of Information Act request by Georgetown Law’s Center on Privacy & Technology and reviewed by The Post.
+In the heavily redacted email, the officer said immigration authorities are pursuing a “straight-up Pleasure Visitor” accused of overstaying a visa and that a search of unspecified utility records had showed that the target had “recently departed” from an address.

-In a separate letter to a Texas sheriff’s office in 2019, obtained by Georgetown researchers and shared with The Post, a Thomson Reuters specialist said CLEAR’s utility data offered investigators a powerful way to find “people who are not easily traceable via traditional sources.”
+In a separate letter to a Texas sheriff’s office in 2019, also obtained by Georgetown researchers and shared with The Post, a Thomson Reuters specialist said CLEAR’s utility data offered investigators a powerful way to find “people who are not easily traceable via traditional sources.”

-Nina Wang, a policy associate at the Georgetown center, said the database offered ICE officers a way to pursue undocumented immigrants who may have tried to stay off the grid by avoiding other activities, like getting a driver’s license, but could not live without paying to keep the lights on at home.
+Nina Wang, a policy associate at the Georgetown center, said the database offered ICE officers a way to pursue undocumented immigrants who may have tried to stay off the grid by avoiding activities as getting driver’s licenses but could not live without paying to keep the lights on at home.

 “There needs to be a line drawn in defense of people’s basic dignity.
 And when the fear of deportation could endanger their ability to access these basic services, that line is being crossed,” she said.
 “It’s a massive betrayal of people’s trust. … When you sign up for electricity, you don’t expect them to send immigration agents to your front door.”

-ICE has a $21 million contact with a Thomson Reuters subsidiary for the data, though the subscription is scheduled to expire on Sunday.
-ICE published a new solicitation for a “Law Enforcement Investigative Database Subscription” in November, but it’s unclear whether the Biden administration will renew the deal or award a new contract.
+ICE has a $21 million contract with a Thomson Reuters subsidiary for the data, though the subscription is scheduled to expire on Sunday.
+ICE published a new solicitation for a “Law Enforcement Investigative Database Subscription” in November, but it is unclear whether the Biden administration will renew the deal or award a new contract.

 ICE is tapping into a huge license-plate database, ACLU says, raising new privacy concerns about surveillance